Don-Alvin/Advanced-CSS/README.md

 # Advanced-CSS
-## Priject to practice advances CSS using Sass preprocessor.
+### Project to practice advances CSS using Sass preprocessor.